MrCloud-10/YedekParcaApp/README.md

 6- Shortcomings

-It will be improved that searching by brand or br model.
+It will be improved that searching by brand or by model.(There can be select one of them but these two different search not sync with other.
+That can be.)
-There can be builded better UI with css.
+There can be builded better UI with css and pages can be more responsive.